MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Remove-Alias.md

 ## SYNOPSIS

-Remove aliases for the current session.
+Remove an alias from the current session.

 ## SYNTAX